mekanix/meka.rs/_posts/2014-11-13-cloud-computing-basics.md

 [Vagrant](https://www.vagrantup.com/) and
 [VirtualBox](https://www.virtualbox.org/), and run:

+`git checkout no-ansible`
 `vagrant up`<br/>
 `vagrant ssh`

-It will place you in virtual machine with CentOS (the only stable distribution with systemd and recent docker).
-To setup a docker:
+First line is there just to make sure you don't need Ansible, yet.
+I'll cover Ansible, provisioning and deployment in some of the later posts.
+To setup a
+docker:

 `sudo yum install docker`<br/>
 `sudo gpasswd -a vagrant docker`<br/>